shuup/shuup-guide/source/stock-management.rst

 Stock Management
 ================

-Stock management is a crucial feature that all ecommerce platforms must have.
+Stock management is a crucial feature that all e-commerce platforms must have.
 Shuup is designed to be the more extendable as possible.

 To a product be able to be purchased, it `must` have at least a `Supplier` set.